 A: For us to achieve the best results, we need to closely monitor the dry out process.
 This may include moving, adding, or removing equipment and checking humidity and temperature readings to ensure your property is returned to its pre-loss condition.

 Q: Why must we go through all this paperwork prior to extraction?

-A: We try to stay as organized as possible to help insure the quality and customer service you deserve.
-Paper work is a very important part of the foundation to help us to achieve this.
+A: We try to stay as organized as possible to help ensure the quality and customer service you deserve.
+Paperwork is a very important part of the foundation to help us to achieve this.